Green-Software-Foundation/sci-ai/FAQ.md

 3. **Measurement Simplicity**: Separating training from inference creates more straightforward measurement methodologies
 4. **Incentive Clarity**: It focuses Consumer attention on what they can control - the efficiency of runtime operations

+> [!IMPORTANT]
-This doesn't mean training emissions are ignored - they're captured in the Provider SCI score, which Consumers can consider when selecting AI systems alongside the Consumer SCI score.
+> This doesn't mean training emissions are ignored - they're captured in the Provider SCI score, which Consumers can consider when selecting AI systems alongside the Consumer SCI score.

 ### Lifecycle Coverage